100mslive/100ms-docs/common/faq.md

 ### Can users in the Live Stream send chat messages?

 Yes.
-The same chat API that works in real-time conferencing (webRTC) will work for the live streaming (HLS) viewers as well.
+The same chat API that works in real-time conferencing (WebRTC) will work for the live streaming (HLS) viewers as well.

 ### What is the scalability of the live streaming?
 What is the maximum number of viewers it can support?